brucecantarim/workflow/README.md

 # workflow
+## NO LONGER IN DEVELOPMENT

-WIP: File Submission Check and Revision, Tasks and Project Management.
+File Submission Check and Revision, Tasks and Project Management.

 It's a little sideproject to improve the management and communication at work.

+Feel free to fork it and improve it!